ysard/PT6312_VFD_Arduino_Library/README.md

 ### Library configuration

-The main options are placed in the global.h file.
+The main options are placed in the `global.h` file.

 You will find there :
-- the definition of the pins to use (For the ATtiny85: PB0 (CS/STB), PB1 (SCLK), PB2 (DATA)),
+- the definition of the pins to use (For the ATtiny85: Pin 5 (PB0) for CS/STB, Pin 6 (PB1) for SCLK, Pin 7 (PB2) for DATA.
 - the characteristics of the screen used (number of grids, number of displayable characters),
 - and options related to the library (scrolling speed, use of a buffer dedicated to the usage of icons that can be activated on demand to save space).

 ### Screen configuration

 The existing layouts & implementations are in the [src/display_variants/](src/display_variants/) folder.
-The selection of a configuration is done in global.h.
+The selection of a configuration is done in `global.h`.

 However it is unlikely that the character layout supported by your screen would be directly supported.